Threatened species, ecological communities and key threatening processes nomination forms and guidelines

 Making a nomination

-Nominations are now invited for the assessment period commencing 1 October 2015 for any threatened species, threatened ecological communities or key threatening processes to be considered for listing under national environment law.
-Nominations for this assessment period may be submitted until 5 pm on Thursday 26 March 2015.
+Nominations are now invited for threatened species, threatened ecological communities or key threatening processes to be considered for listing under national environment law.
+Nominations may be submitted until 5 pm on Thursday 31 March 2016.
+For further information regarding the call for nominations, email EPBC.firstname.lastname@example.org.
+The priorities for assessment will be determined in July 2016, and the assessment period for the prioritised nominations will commence 1 October 2016.

 For more information see: